material-motion/material-motion/specifications/motion_family/tween.md

 }
 ```

+`property` is any animatable value on the target object.

+`from` is a value whose types matches that of the property.

+`to` is a value whose types matches that of the property.

+`timingFunction` is a cubic-bezier timing function.

+`duration` is the length of time over which the animation should occur, expressed in seconds as a floating point number \(e.g. 0.3 seconds\).

 For platforms that support a model\/presentation layer separation, the `from` and `to` values can be optional.
 Consider the following situations:

 * Both `from` and `to` are provided.
 Interpolates between `from` and `to`.